docpad-archive/docpad-plugin-jade/README.md

 ### Template Helpers as Filters

-Use just like any jade template.
-However, we do add any docpad template helpers you may have as jade filters.
+Use just like any pug template.
+However, we do add any docpad template helpers you may have as pug filters.
 There are two ways you can use these filters:

 ``` pug
 -# first way, calls the template helper like: myTemplateHelper("content", {opt1="blah",opt2="blah",opt3=true})